 Several bus lines stop in the piazza just outside the station, including a few that will get you to the main points in the city center within a few minutes.

-Part of the station was destroyed by a terrorist bomb in 1980 by a bomb.
+Part of the station was destroyed in 1980 by a bomb.
 That part of the structure was rebuilt, but some reminders of the attack remain in tribute to the victims.
 You can still see a large crack in one wall caused by the blast, and the station’s clock is frozen at the time the bomb went off.

 Hotels in Bologna

 See Hotels from nearby Venice

 Live like royalty when you stay at the elegant and refined Ca’ Sagredo hotel; every part of the hotel evokes opulence.
 Don't miss the splendid terrace overlooking the Grand Canal and the Rialto markets.Book Here >>

 Tucked away off of a small street close to Campo Sant’Angelo, this boutique hotel is conveniently situated for easy access to the Rialto, Piazza San Marco and La Fenice Opera House.Book Here >>

 Explore The Floating City in the most authentic and charming way, with a traditional gondola ride along its canals.Book Now >>